yizhu2000/suproxy/readme.md

 require("suproxy.channel"):new({{ip="192.168.1.97",port=1521}},tns)
 ```

 Above line create a channel with one upstream and a TNS protocal processors.
 If more than one upstream is passed to channel The [default balancer](#Load-Balance) will randomly select from those upstreams.
-Notice that channel won't start to listen and process until channel.run() is called.
+Note that channel won't start  until channel.run() is called.

 Channel provides 4 methods to read and response to client or server: